a-morales/kwm/README.md

 ## Description (TL;DR)

 [*Kwm*](https://koekeishiya.github.io/kwm) started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
 It is now a tiling window manager that represents windows as the leaves of a binary tree.
+*Kwm* supports binary space partitioned, monocle and floating spaces.

 *Kwm* runs a local daemon to read messages and trigger functions.
 *Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define